hyperknot/open-protector-standard/problems_solutions.md

 - acceleration (e.g. 42 G)
 - jerk (e.g. 1300 G/s)
-- time-based measurements (e.g. 25 ms over 20 G)
+- time duration measurements (e.g. 25 ms over 20 G)

-The current EN standard incorporates limits on acceleration and time-based measurements, while missing the jerk limit test.
+The current EN standard incorporates limits on acceleration and time duration measurements, while missing the jerk limit test.

 This is especially relevant: problematic protectors, like Koroyd, have multiple times the safe jerk limit of what NASA suggests.